ktorio/ktor-documentation/topics/creating_http_apis.md

 Now that we have all the endpoints ready, it's time to test our application.
 While we can use any browser to test `GET` requests, we'll need a separate tool to test the other HTTP methods:
 - If you use IntelliJ IDEA Ultimate, you already have a [client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) that supports `.http` files, allowing you to specify and execute requests.
-- If you use IntelliJ IDEA Community or other IDE, you can test your API using `curl`.
+- If you use IntelliJ IDEA Community or another IDE, you can test your API using `curl`.

 ### Create a customer HTTP test file {id="create_customer_http"}